Our Curriculum Philosophy

 In grades 4-6 the emphasis switches from learning to read to reading to learn.
 Comprehension strategies are taught so that all students can learn how to make sense of difficult text.
 Critical thinking and problem-solving strategies are emphasized.
 Content areas once integrated into language arts instruction now stand alone and essential learning in the areas of Social Studies, Science and Health are included in daily instruction.However, the Stafford Township School District understands that no matter how wonderful and diversified the district offerings, the single best predictor of student success is an effective teacher.
 Since effective teachers have the most significant influence on student achievement, a comprehensive and need specific professional development plan has been designed for implementation.
 This plan is updated annually and modified as needed to ensure that all district staff are adequately prepared for the daunting task of ensuring that all students learn.
 Believing that promoting and enhancing the expertise of the professional staff has direct influence on student progress, the teaching staff in collaboration with the administration has developed a detailed professional development plan that ensures that opportunities are systemic and meet the needs of a diversified staff.

 Most importantly, parental partnerships are considered crucial to the district’s continued success.
-Our Home/School liaisons (HSL's) help to build bridges between the home and the school.
-In addition, frequent opportunities are scheduled to discuss all instructional programs and events and schedules of these meeting dates can be found on the district-wide calendar.
+Frequent opportunities are scheduled to discuss all instructional programs and events and schedules of these meeting dates can be found on the district-wide calendar.

 The Stafford Township School District is committed to providing an instructional framework that provides numerous and diversified opportunities for all students to experience academic success